dansmyers/IntroToCS-2020/Examples/5-Loops/while_loop_practice.md

 ```
 if abs(target - guess) > 500:
-    print('That guess swept down from the north with the other glaciers and carved the Great Lakes.')
+    print("That guess wouldn't be colder if it swept down from the north and carved the Great Lakes.")

 ```